midsbie/emacs-builder/README.md

-For users operating on different OS versions, you may also want to edit the base image in the `FROM` stanza in the Dockerfile to match your OS version and ensure that the Docker environment is fully compatible with your system, minimizing potential issues during the build process.
+For users operating on different OS versions, you may also want to edit the base image in the `FROM` stanza in the Dockerfile to match your OS version and ensure that the Docker environment is fully compatible with your system, minimizing potential issues when running Emacs.

 To build Emacs, execute the following command from the root of the cloned repository: